hackmysql/website/content/replica-preserve-commit-order.md

 series: "Replication Lag"
 params:
   path: repl
+  description: "replica_preserve_commit_order determines whether a replica commits transactions in source order under multi-threaded replication, with consequences for how lag is measured."
 ---

 With multi-threaded replication (MTR), a replica can commit transactions in the same order as the source, or not.